 See also our FAQ on the EDM software

 If you experience problems, please contact Shannon McPherron.
 Note that no new development is happening on this program (after the death of Harold Dibble and the move to a Python version), but if you still use this program and are having issues, do contact McPherron.
+While there will be no (or nearly no) new feature development, some bugs and formatting issues are still easily fixed.

 |Installation (with old version of the program)||edmwin_setup.zip||23 mb|